the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-workflow.md

 2. Work on these files, by changing, deleting or adding new content.
 3. Create a snapshot of the file status (also known as version) at this time.

+This process is often done manually for text or presentation documents (for instance by naming files with the suffixes `v01`, `v02` and so on).
+A description of the changes for each version is sometimes made via an external document.
+Finding the latest version can also be facilitated by putting old version in a subfolder.
+This manual process is not very practical when a lot of files are changing, like when one creates code or work with data.
+In these cases, the use of a version control software is highly recommended.

 This process of creating a snapshot is described differently in different version control software.
 For example, Git describes it as "a commit".
 Some systems call it "a time-point" or "a checkpoint"; and this is referred to as "saving your work" in other cases such as in [Google docs](https://docs.google.com/) or [HackMD](http://hackmd.io/).